-When Covid-19 hit, for most of us, home became our office too.
-For some,the house or apartment turned into the school.
-Which means that we had to recreate our space and to adapt it.
-We had to find our workplace and to build a cozy yet productive vibe.
+When Covid-19 hit, for most of us, the home became our office too.
+For some, the house or apartment turned into the school.
+This means that we had to recreate our space and adapt it.
+We had to find our workplace and build a cozy yet productive vibe.

-With more lockdowns, restrictions, and work from home, we are (still) staying home.
+With more lockdowns, restrictions, and working from home, we are (still) staying home.
 What does this year bring?
 These are the 2021 trends for home and decor.

 It starts from the mind.
 Thanks to online therapy, people aren’t alone.
 Companies such as Talkspace offer a safe and professional platform, with real therapists.
 For busy bees, the network features services such as unlimited text, video, and audio messaging.
 No video chats, if you don’t want to.

 If you are having a hard day, you can also turn to motivational podcasts to give a boost and support.
-The Oprah Magazine compiled a list with the best options, which include:
+The Oprah Magazine compiled a list of the best options, which include:

 - The Michelle Obama podcast, to listen to inspiring interviews and take on life.

 - Happier with Gretchen Rubin, the author of the bestseller “The Happiness Project.”

 - Ted Talks Daily, to hear stories and tips from unique personalities.